wdi-atx-11/tic-tac-toe/README.md

 * If a player wins, show a message with the mark of the winner.
 Separate your code that finds the winner (if there is a winner) into its own function.

-* If the board fills up before anyone wins, show a message that it was a draw.
+* If the board fills up before anyone wins, show a message declaring the game a draw.

 * Display separate colors for `X`'s and `O`'s.